hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

     + Not so common in software development

+Some other important issues

++ Still ensure security when integrating a third-party module
++ Incremental re-certifications?
++ Certified Patching
++ Unpatchable components

 ## Panel: The Mindset of An Attacker

 Manufacturers are targeted by state affiliated hacker group